19hours/sg-statutes/Acts/Women’s Charter.md

 [9/67]

-(3) Nothing in this section shall affect the liability of any person to pay such maintenance as may be directed to be paid by him under any written law.
+(3) Nothing in this section shall affect the liability of any person to pay such maintenance as may be directed to be paid by that person under any written law.

+[Act 7 of 2016 wef 01/07/2016]

 ### Offence